Protect Your Trade Desk – Risk and Regulatory Compliance

 By Bob Mooney, Jeff Gearhart and Frank Childress

-Having modern, configurable compliance software in place to monitor your trade activity is a vital step for trade desk risk management.
-Oyster Solutions compliance software has the surveillance and automation you need to mitigate the risks your firm faces and document that your employees are consistently following your firm’s procedures.
+Having modern, configurable compliance software in place to monitor your trade activity is a vital step for any trade desk.
+Oyster Solutions compliance software has the supervision functionality and automation you need.

 Transcript